jasonrichdarmawan/ProtocolExample/README.md

    When you navigate, the ViewModel will call init twice and call deinit once.

-3. Careful in designing user experience.
+3. Careful in designing the user experience with SwiftUI Navigation `View.navigationDestination(isPresented:destination)`

    - It is normal to swipe from left to right to go back to the previous page, isn't it?

       The method ignore `UINavigationController.interactivePopGestureRecognizer.delegate = nil`.

-      Therefore, user unable to swipe to go back to the previous page.
+      Therefore, user will be unable to swipe to go back to the previous page if you hide the navigation bar back button.

-      Important: only `View.navigationDestination(isPresented:destination)` that init and deinit ViewModel once.
+      Important: only use `View.navigationDestination(isPresented:destination)`, this method only init and deinit ViewModel once.

-   - It is normal to pop to root, isn't it?
+   - It is normal that user can go back to home page, isn't it?

       We can change the `isPresented` value of a parent view.
 However, the ViewModel will not deinit.